VCityTeam/UD-Viz/doc/UserDoc/ContributeData.md

-You can now close the **adress search** module by clicking on the loop in the left-side menu and start placing your document by clicking on **Set position**.
+You can now close the **adress search** module by clicking on the loop in the left-side menu and start placing your document by clicking on **Set position** in the **Document Creation** window.
 This will display your document in overlay to the 3D scene:

 ![](../pictures/UserDoc/docSetPosition.png)